Published on May 6th, 2015 | by Emilie DesJardins0

 Placing custom labels on your company packaging lets customers easily identify your brand.
 Whether for products on a shelf or for shipping orders, labels put your company image out there for consumers to see.
 Make your product stand out from your competitors’ items by designing a label that is uniquely yours.
 This also gives you the opportunity to include your own style and make the product your own (symbolically as well as literally).

 A label can be a marketing campaign of its own even.
 Think about Coke’s #ShareaCoke campaign.
 The first time I saw a billboard referencing the campaign, it seemed rather odd.
 On its face, a company is telling me to share my Coke with someone of a random name.
-When I received an “Emily” coke on Facebook from a friend in South Carolina, I understood (spelled wrong, but still).
-Then my brother sent one to my mom over text message that made her day.
+When I received an “Emily” coke (spelled wrong, but still) on Facebook from a friend in South Carolina, I understood.
+Then my brother sent a “Mom” coke to my mom over text message that made her day.
 Drinking a Coke is now a personal experience and it didn’t take the company much work.
 All the Coke marketing department had to do was print labels with the most popular names in their target 12-34 demo, and the customers promote their product for them across social media and beyond.

 Although you might have a small shop without that kind of national impact, you can certainly still make an impression on your customers simply by what you put on a label.
 Give them more to learn about you and a reason to share it with their friends, and they will be coming back for more.

 If a label design seems overwhelming, start simple.
-Use one of PrintPlace.com’s templates for exact dimensions.
+Use one of PrintPlace.com’s label templates for exact dimensions.
 (They are free and available in several formats.)
 Then add your logo and contact info.
 When you are ready to expand on that, try one of the ideas above.
-You and your customers will be excited about the new look.
+You and your customers will be excited about the new look of your printed labels.